Fall 2025 MS Applications: Tips for Writing a Resume

 • Some background information about the recommender, particularly if their work is not widely recognized outside India.

-What Elevates a Recommendation Letter
+What Elevates a Recommendation Letter?

-A truly excellent recommendation letter goes beyond summarizing your performance and qualities.
+A truly excellent letter of recommendation goes beyond summarizing your performance and qualities.
 It substantiates its claims with real-life examples of your initiative, creativity, perseverance, intelligence, leadership, or other admirable qualities in various contexts, such as project work or seminars.
 These specific incidents add credibility to the recommender’s assertions.
 A letter that conveys genuine enthusiasm and endorsement can leave a lasting impression on graduate admissions committees.
 More importantly, recommendation letters should be well-structured, error-free, and easy to read.

 Practical Considerations